 Quick bread recipes and muffin recipes are hit & miss for me.
-They either bake up perfectly with a nice rounded top, or they sink horribly in the middle and they don’t cook all the way no matter how long they’ve been in the oven cooking.
+They either bake up perfectly with a nice rounded top, they sink horribly in the middle, or they don’t cook all the way through no matter how long they’ve been in the oven.

 These cinnamon banana bread muffins were a nice surprise for me.
-They bake up nice and round and tall, they’re light but still dense with lots of banana bread flavor, and they have the best crunchy sweet topping of cinnamon and sugar.
+They bake up perfectly round and tall each time!
+They’re light but still dense with lots of banana flavor.
+And they have the surprise of a buttery cinnamon & sugar topping that is just incredible.

 HOW TO MAKE BANANA BREAD MUFFINS

-- For the best banana flavor use a very ripe banana.
-Like so ripe that your husband or kids question your sanity by using such ugly looking bananas for a recipe.
-If you get the “Ewww” face from your kids, then you’re doing something right, haha!
+- For best banana flavor be sure and use a very ripe banana.
+Like so ripe that people question your sanity by using such an ugly looking banana!

-- The best way to tell if muffins are done is to use a toothpick and insert it into the top middle of the muffin.
-If it comes out wet then you know it’s not done.
-If it comes out with moist crumbs then you’re good!
-Muffins are not like cookies where they will continue baking as they cool.
-You want them to be cooked when you take them out of the oven.
+- The best way to tell if the muffins are done is to use a toothpick and insert it into the top middle of the muffin.
+If it comes out wet then it’s not done.
+You want it to come out with moist crumbs.
+You can also gently touch your finger to the top of the muffin and it should spring back.
+The muffins should look done, not look like there is some wet batter still on top.

 TRY THESE OTHER BANANA BREAD RECIPES

 - Greek Yogurt Banana Muffins